Why Is UHF Spectrum so Important for Wireless Microphones?

 The short story is, back in 2003, the UK government announced it would be switching traditional analogue television services to digital.
 The immediate assumption was that this process would free up large portions of spectrum, and subsequently, it could be sold for a profit to the highest bidder.
 This process, and the income it generated for the UK Treasury became known as the Digital Dividend Review (DDR).
 Inevitably, with the rise in demand for mobile broadband, the majority of auctioned spectrum was re-allocated for use by the mobile industry to deliver next gen 4G services.

 The first significant portion to go was the 800MHz band, but it won't be much longer before 700MHz suffers the same fate.
-To really bring the point home, it takes us from this:

-As the above charts demonstrate, the space available to us has reduced significantly, and while there is space left for now, a pattern is clearly emerging.
+The space available to us has reduced significantly, and while there is space left for now, a pattern is clearly emerging.

 Mobile is important too!